bora-bayraktar/dotfiles/README.md

    chmod +x install.sh
    ./install.sh
    ```
 4. Close and reopen the terminal.
 Now you can remove this repository.
 Dotfiles were installed into ```~/.dotfiles``` and symlinked into home directory.
-From now on, you can use this folder to manage your dotfiles.

 **Warning:** Do not remove the ```~/.dot_backup``` directory.
 Your former dotfiles are stored in this directory.
 It will be used, while setting your older setup, if you uninstall dotfiles.